-- (a) Securities for trading purposes (except for those included in trading accounts) are carried at fair value (cost of securities sold is determined by the moving average method).
+- (a) Securities for trading purposes (except for those included in trading accounts) are carried at fair value (cost of securities sold is determined by the moving-average method).
 Securities being held to maturity are carried at amortized cost (using the straight-line method) determined by the moving-average method.
-Investments in unconsolidated subsidiaries that are not accounted for by the equity method are carried at cost determined by the moving-average method.
-Available-for-sale securities are carried at fair value at the consolidated balance sheet date (cost of securities sold is determined by the moving average method) in principle, with the exception of those whose fair value cannot be reliably determined, which are carried at cost determined by the moving average method.
-Unrealized gain (loss) on available-for-sale securities is directly recorded in a separate component of equity. - (b) The values of securities included in monetary assets held in trust are determined by the same methods as stated in (a) above. - (3) Measurement of derivative transactions
+Investments in unconsolidated subsidiaries and affiliates that are not accounted for by the equity method are carried at cost determined by the moving-average method.
+Available-for-sale securities are carried at fair value at the consolidated balance sheet date (cost of securities sold is determined by the moving-average method) in principle, with the exception of those whose fair value cannot be reliably determined, which are carried at cost determined by the moving-average method.
+Unrealized gain (loss) on available-for-sale securities is directly recorded in a separate component of equity.
+Investments in partnerships and others are carried at the amount of the Group's share of net asset value based on their most recent financial statements. - (b) The values of securities included in monetary assets held in trust are determined by the same methods as stated in (a) above.

+(3) Measurement of derivative transactions